Adderall vs. Ritalin

 Ritalin may also cause serious side effects, especially if it is abused for recreational reasons in large doses.
 These include:

-Ritalin and Adderall are very similar, as they are both stimulants, and they both come in short-acting and long-acting prescription doses.
-The long-acting versions are slightly different.
-While Ritalin lasts for 6–12 hours in the extended-release formula, Adderall lasts for 10–12 hours.
+- They both come in short-acting and long-acting prescription doses.
+However, the long-acting versions differ slightly.
+While extended-release Ritalin lasts for 6–12 hours, extended-release Adderall lasts for 10–12 hours.

-People who abuse either drug will notice some different negative side effects.
+- The negative side effects experience by people who misuse them.
 For example, Adderall affects sex drive more than Ritalin, causing erections that may last longer than usual or impotence.
-Ritalin, on the other hand, is more likely to cause abdominal problems, including cramping and nausea; it also causes insomnia and nervousness more often.
+Ritalin, on the other hand, is more likely to cause abdominal problems, including cramping and nausea; it also causes insomnia and nervousness more often than Adderall.

-These drugs interact differently with different pre-existing conditions.
+- The way they interact with pre-existing conditions.
 Adderall negatively impacts medical conditions like arteriosclerosis, high blood pressure, other forms of heart disease, and hyperthyroidism.
 Ritalin increases symptoms and harm from various conditions, including anxiety, glaucoma, Tourette’s syndrome, and other physical or verbal tics.
 Both may negatively impact pregnancy, and they can trigger addiction or substance abuse in those with a risk for these conditions.

 How to Get Help for a Adderall or Ritalin Addiction